 These discharges are very harmful and thus, kills whales and other species.
-90 per cent of this discharge was caused by cruise ships.
+90 percent of this discharge was caused by cruise ships.

 Related: Different Types Of Maritime Crimes

 The report also says that the discharge by these scrubbers can increase by about 35 per cent in 2020 because the number of ships that will use scrubbers will increase in order to comply with the new regulations of IMO.
-Two thrid of this increase will be led by cruise ships.
+Two third of this increase will be led by cruise ships.

 WWF-Canada is with the idea of removing the use of open-loop scrubbers and/or discharge from hybrid scrubbers in Canadian waters, particularly in the areas that are marine protected and critical habitats.
-The change from HFO to the fuels that do not need scrubbers will remove the harm caused and will help in zero emission shipping by 2050.
+The change from HFO to the fuels that do not need scrubbers will remove the harm caused and will help in zero-emission shipping by 2050.